beshtim/multitarget_ResNet/README.md

 # Classifier

-This classifier is designed to train a classifier from COCO markup attributes.
+This classifier is designed to train a classifier from COCO markup attributes().
 The ResNet-34 network is taken as the basis for the classifier.

 ## Start training